wp-plugins/treedbox-admin-menu/readme.txt

 * Fix margin left oversized

 = 1.0.2 =
-* Fixed incompatibility with WP 4.2
+* Fixed incompatibility with WP 4.2+
-* Include :hover black background color with opacity .3 for menu li
+* Include :hover black background color with opacity .3 for menu to make more visible
 * Fixed margin left extra on Mobile view

 = 1.0.1 =